 What I can unequivocally say is that both lads are still wearing their wrist warmers and they still look great after a year and despite Dan having 2 small children at home!

 I believe that Sara also made a few pairs of these last year as gifts for her brothers and other family members which went down a treat.

 PDF Pattern links:

 As always, you can find a very reasonably priced pdf version of this pattern in all of our stores:

 Our shop here

 If you prefer video tutorials instead of written patterns Sara recorded a full video on how to make these men’s wrist warmers on our YouTube Channel.
-The left handed version will go up very soon!

 - You can use any size yarn for this.
 Thinner yarn will use more.
 I used approx. 110 yards of Stylecraft Aran (#4 weight yarn) with no cuff.
 You can use any yarn with the appropriate size hook.